Savannah Mine: History

 The Sally Malay prospect, located just west of the Great Northern Highway, was originally owned by Normandy Mining until sold to the Mitchell River Group in 2000, a private company.

 The Mitchell River Group subsequently formed a publicly listed company, Sally Malay Mining Limited, to develop the project.
 In 2002–03, the cost of developing the project was estimated at A$54 million, with a start-up date for construction expected in March 2003.
 Construction commenced in September 2003, with mining scheduled to begin in January 2004 and commissioning of the process plant in the following August.
 The annual production capacity of nickel at the mine was estimated to between eight and nine thousand tonnes.
-Shipment of ore to China commenced in September 2004, an, by 2005, the mine employed over 200 people.
+Shipment of ore to China commenced in September 2004, and, by 2005, the mine employed over 200 people.

 Mining was originally carried out in an open pit operation but subsequently moved underground.

 By 2005–06, Sally Malay Mining Limited operated a second nickel mine in Western Australia, the Lanfranchi Tramways Mine at Kambalda.

 In 2008, the company renamed itself from Sally Malay Mining Limited to Panoramic Resources.
 From this point onwards, the Sally Malay Mine was also referred to as Savannah.
 The mine became an important source of copper mining in Western Australia, providing up to 50 percent of the annual production in the state in its first phase of operations and being the largest producer of the commodity in the state.